- Date of Birth26 Dec 1990

 - Weight92kg (14st 7lbs)

-After joining Leicester Tigers after the 2015 Rugby World Cup, Tonga international Telusa Veainu ended the season as the supporters’ Player of the Year and Newcomer of the Year.
+After joining Leicester Tigers in the wake of some impressive performances at the 2015 Rugby World Cup, Tonga international Telusa Veainu ended his debut season as the supporters’ Player of the Year and Newcomer of the Year.

-Quick, elusive and strong as a wing or full-back, Veainu was also the only Tigers player named in the BT Sports Team of the Season for 2015/16 and ended the campaign as the club’s joint top tryscorer with Vereniki Goneva.
+Quick and elusive as a wing or full-back, Telusa was also the only Tigers player named in the BT Sports Team of the Season for 2015/16 and ended the campaign as the club’s joint-top tryscorer with Vereniki Goneva.

-After winning his first cap at the 2015 Pacific Nations Cup, Veainu started all four games for Tonga in the World Cup, scoring a try in the win over Namibia and playing against Argentina at the home of Leicester City FC.
+He won his first cap at the 2015 Pacific Nations Cup and then started all four games for Tonga in the World Cup, scoring a try in the win over Namibia and playing against Argentina at the home of Leicester City FC.

-He returned home to New Zealand but was immediately summoned back to England with a short-term contract at Tigers and proved an instant hit with five tries in his first six games for the club.
+Telusa returned home to New Zealand but was without a contract until he was summoned back to England with a short-term deal at Tigers and proved an instant hit with five tries in his first six games for the club.